 You can have a direct mentor, where you act as an intern or apprentice, basically shadowing them through relevant activities and learning on their watch.

-Or you can have a passive mentor, someone who’s success or knowledge you admire from afar or through recognition or study of their work.
+Or you can have a passive mentor, someone whose success or knowledge you admire from afar or through recognition or study of their work.

-Reading journals or articles of reputable figures in the fitness field or simply subscribing to the Youtube channel of a trainer who’s approach you relate to are examples of passive mentoring.
+Reading journals or articles of reputable figures in the fitness field or simply subscribing to the YouTube channel of a trainer whose approach you relate to are examples of passive mentoring.